zum Inhalt springen

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

-We are continuously looking for interns, BSc and MSc students on all levels to join our team.
+We are continuously looking for interns, BSc, and MSc students to join our team.
 Applications of postdoc seeking to acquire independent funding are welcome.
 We offer a range of projects to study plant metabolic systems and their interactions.
-This involves the following topics:
+This involves, for example, the following topics:

 • Whole-plant modelling